stat6250-w17/course_questions_wiki/README.md

 - Question (WF): How can free-formatted and formatted variables combined?
 - Answer (WF): Using formatted input allows you to read both standard and nonstandard numeric data.
 That is, formatted input combines the features of column input with the ability to read nonstandard data values.

+[Chapter 17, General question]
+- Question (AS): does the & modifier only affect how the column for which it is specified or does it interpret  double blanks as the delimiter for all columns?
+- Answer : TBD

 ## Chapter 19 Questions